francescogerardomarra/its/learning/docker/docker-compose/common-command/list-check-service/compose-ls/compose_ls.md

     desktop             running(4)          /home/andrea/Desktop/docker-compose.yml
     ```

-    the `CONFIG FILES` colums shows the path to the `docker-compose.yml` config files used to define the projects.
+    the `CONFIG FILES` columns shows the path to the `docker-compose.yml` config files used to define the projects.